Jain monasticism: Chaturmas

 Chaturmas is the four-month monsoon period during which ascetics stay in one place to reduce the risk of accidentally killing insects and other small forms of life which thrive during the rains.
-This period is suitable for sravakas to renew their faith by listening to teachings of the dharma, meditation and vartas (acts of self-control).
+This period is suitable for sravakas to renew their faith by listening to teachings of the dharma, meditation and vratas (acts of self-control).

-During Chaturmas, a few sadhu of each group give a daily pravacana or vyakhyana (sermon) attended mostly by shravaka and shravikas (Jain followers).
-During their eight months of travel, the sadhus give sermons whenever requested (most often when they arrive in a new village or town in their travels).
+During Chaturmas, a few sadhus of each group give a daily pravacana or vyakhyana (sermon) attended mostly by shravakas and shravikas (lay followers of Jainism).
+During their eight months of travel, the sadhus give sermons whenever requested (most often when they arrive in a new village or town during traveling).

+The festival of Paryushana, celebrated by Śvetāmbaras falls during the Chaturmaas.
+The Śvetāmbara Murtipujak monks read and recite the holy text Kalpa Sūtra during Paryushana.
+The Kalpa Sūtra also prescribes the conduct monks must follow during the Chaturmaas.

 Digambara monks

 Digambara monks follow 28 vratas (vows): five mahāvratas (Great Vows); five samitis (regulations); the five-fold control of the senses (pañcendriya nirodha); six Şadāvaśyakas (essential duties), and seven niyamas (restrictions).